umoshi/umoshi/README.md

 "Hi!
 I'm Irival" - dumb cat

 Umoshi here,
-this is my personal documentation/obsidian cloud support rep.
 Anything you find here is free to look at, use and probably republish, so long you give credit.